electronicsleep/AnsibleTools/README.md

 Bootstrap tools/examples for Ansible infrastructure DevOps automation.

-If you are interested in me doing an infrastructure/devops talk or questions contact me below.

 Repo shows some of the simple concepts and also includes some Python Boto3 examples.

 Ansible and Python can be used together to get more power and control .